Purefekt/Custom-Object-Detection-with-TensorFlow-2/README.md

 # Custom Object Detection with TensorFlow-2

 These are the steps i took to train an Object Detection model to detect my face.
 I used TensorFlow 2 Object Detection API on Windows 10.
 I used a virtual machine on Microsoft Azure.
-My VM was Standard DS2 v2, with 2 virtual CPUs and 7 GB of memory.\n
+My VM was Standard DS2 v2, with 2 virtual CPUs and 7 GB of memory.
 This reposity acts as a guide for others and also as a reference for myself to look back at.

 ## Softwares needed